ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/utils/README.md

 4. **Error Handling Consistency**: Always use error utilities to maintain consistent error handling patterns.

 5. **Type Safety**: Leverage type utilities for complex type scenarios, especially with null handling and array indices.

+6. **JSON Processing Best Practices**:
+   - Always use `safeJsonParse` instead of direct `JSON.parse`
+   - Extract valid JSON with `extractValidJson` when dealing with mixed content
+   - Process streaming JSON fragments with `JsonBufferHelpers`
+   - Use proper type annotations with generic parameters

+7. **Immutable Data Patterns**:
+   - Avoid reassigning `const` variables; use property updates instead
+   - Create new objects instead of mutating existing ones
+   - Use spread operators and object destructuring for updates

+8. **Modular Responsibility**:
+   - Respect the separation of concerns between utility modules
+   - Combine utilities to create higher-level functionality
+   - Keep utility functions focused on a single responsibility

 By following these guidelines, we can maintain high code quality with clear module boundaries while minimizing code duplication across the codebase.